SYSNOMINAL|BUILDv2026.01.01|REGIONSELF_HOST

 Failure modes

-• Clock skew / time mismatch → different readers can disagree
+• Clock skew or time mismatch → different readers can disagree

 • Expiry write is missing or delayed → reads can return “not expired” incorrectly

-• Subject/scope mismatch → reads can return the wrong signal for the wrong entity
+• Subject or scope mismatch → reads can return the wrong signal for the wrong entity

-• Partial writes / database inconsistency → reads can be stale, incomplete, or incorrect
+• Partial writes or database inconsistency → reads can be stale or incomplete

-• Network/database failure → reads can fail, time out, or return unexpected data
+• Network or database failure → reads can fail, time out, or return unexpected data

-• Interpreting “not expired” as permission → your application can allow actions when it should not
+• Interpreting “not expired” as permission → unsafe application behavior

 Spec Sheet